NomicFoundation/hardhat-website/src/content/plugin-development/index.md

 # Hardhat plugin development

-Welcome to the Hardhat plugin development documentaton.
+Welcome to the Hardhat plugin development documentation.
 In this section, you'll learn how to extend and customize Hardhat's behavior using plugins.

 ## What is a Hardhat plugin?

-A Hardhat plugin is a way to extend the functionality of Hardhat and its plugins.
+A Hardhat plugin is reusable extension of the functionality of Hardhat and its plugins.

-They are defined as TypeScript objects with a `HardhatPlugin` type.
-They are the objects that the user adds to their `plugins` array in their `hardhat.config.ts` file.
+Plugins are defined as TypeScript objects with a `HardhatPlugin` type.
+Users add them to the `plugins` array in their `hardhat.config.ts` file.

-This is how a plugin looks like:
+Let's look at the structure of a basic plugin:

 ```ts
 import type { HardhatPlugin } from "hardhat/types/plugins";